Publishing a u3a Website

 Virus Scans #

 All the websites hosted by the SiteWorks project are protected by Imunify360.
 All file transfers are scanned for malware, and the server is regularly scanned.
-So when Site Builder files are uploaded to a SiteWorks site as part of the migration process they are automatically checked for virus, malware, etc..
-Imunify360 also runs a daily scan of the file system and the databases of every account and the system admin team would be alerted in the event of any issue being found.
-Imunify360 is configured to offer the highest level of protection and will immediately terminate any script if an attack is detected or immediately quarantine any suspect file found during a scan.
+So when Site Builder files are uploaded to a SiteWorks site as part of the migration process they are automatically checked for virus, malware, etc. Imunify360 also runs a daily scan of the file system and the databases of every account and the system admin team would be alerted if an issue is found.
+Imunify360 is configured to offer the highest level of protection and will immediately terminate any script if an attack is detected or quarantine any suspect file found during a scan.

 Website Terms and Conditions #

 It is strongly advised that an u3a add a set of Website Terms and Conditions to their Website, for this reason, an approved document is provided in the distribution.
-The document is provided in draft form with the title Website Terms of Use
+The draft document is provided as the page: Website Terms of Use

 This page MUST be edited by the u3a Web Manager with the approval of the committee before use, by making changes to the highlighted text and providing a link to the privacy policy of the specific u3a.